Home » Tools » Jigs » Guide to Slab Flattening Jigs and Router Sleds

 Dewalt Router for Router Sled

-Shown: Dewalt DW618
+See on Amazon: Dewalt DW618

-For DIY router sleds where the router will be used for multiple jobs the DW618 is a popular choice for use both on and off the sled.
+For DIY router sleds where the router will be used for multiple jobs, the DW618 is a popular choice for use both on and off the sled.

 Key features: